gvwilson/thirdbit/ideas/index.md

 I'd like to write these, but I'd be just as happy to read 'em...

-**R for Data Engineers**
-:   I found R confusing upon first encountering it after four decades of C,
-    Java, and Python.
-I slowly realized that R's rules are no more confusing or contradictory than those of other programming languages; They only appear so because R draws on a tradition unfamiliar to those of us raised with derivatives of C.  Counting from one, copying data rather than modifying it, lazy evaluation: to quote Terry Pratchett, these are not mad, just differently sane.
-This book is an introduction to the language and its use for people who are coming from a computer science background, and who need to integrate R with their other tools. *Status: [on hold][tidynomicon].*

 **A Catalog of Errors**
 :   Most programmers spend a large part of their time debugging,
     but most books only show working code,